Oil up on Iran, German data, but strong dollar curbs rise

 Brent crude rallied 4 percent intraday as European equities strengthened on German industrial output and trade data and Greece's repayment of a loan to the International Monetary Fund.
 [MKTS/GLOB]

-Also supportive was Iran saying it will only sign a final nuclear accord if all sanctions imposed over its disputed nuclear programme are lifted the same day.
+Also supportive was Iran saying it will only sign a final nuclear accord if all sanctions imposed over its disputed nuclear program are lifted the same day.

 "The German data provided some lift early because it comes even before the expected economic boost from central bank quantitative easing and any sign that an agreement with Iran isn't going to get done is bullish," said Phil Flynn, analyst at Price Futures Group in Chicago.